Podcast: Download

 Getting to attend university was an extraordinary opportunity.
 But it wasn’t until my second year that I chose a major, which at that time was Political Science.

 The first reading I was assigned was Plato’s The Republic.
-It’s an extraordinary read that starts with a memory and takes you not only into deep ideas, but also how to explore them through discussion.
+It’s an extraordinary read that takes you into deep ideas by questioning just about everything.
+As you follow its various debates, The Republic demonstrates how to become an effective debater yourself.

 I went to the professor as soon as I was done reading it and asked for more.
 She told me that Plato had written a ton of dialogues and suggested the Edith Hamilton and Huntington Cairns edition of Plato: The Collected Dialogues.